 Fix 6 Force Vertical Sync and Triple Buffering on

-Vertical Sync helps you avoid screen tearing, but it can also cause problems such as a frequent game crashing and freezing.
-To avoid it, you can leave V-Sync off in game settings, then force Vertical Sync and Triple Buffering on in NVIDIA Control Panel to use the drivers to control V-Sync instead.
+Vertical Sync helps you avoid screen tearing, but it can also cause problems such as frequent game crashing and freezing.
+To avoid it, you can leave V-Sync off in-game settings, then force Vertical Sync and Triple Buffering on in the NVIDIA Control Panel to use the drivers to control V-Sync instead.

 1) Turn off V-Sync in the game settings menu.

-3) Under Manage 3D settings tab, click Program Settings.
+3) Under the Manage 3D settings tab, click Program Settings.

 Then click Add and select your FIFA 19 exe. program file.